Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services: Nature's contributions to people

 The 5th IPBES Plenary in 2017 noted that the concept of nature's contributions to people would be used in current and future IPBES assessments.
 The concept of “nature's contributions to people” has since replaced the use of the phrase “nature's benefits to people” that had been used in the conceptual framework as initially adopted in 2013.
 This change was met with objection from some scientists, who worried that the new term would be confusing and that NCPs were not significantly different from ecosystem services.

+The concept of nature's contributions to people was introduced to better incorporate diverse worldviews, including indigenous and local knowledge systems, into biodiversity assessments.

 Cooperation with IPCC

 In June 2021, IPBES and IPCC released a co-sponsored workshop report on biodiversity and climate change.
 The workshop produced a summary report covering outcomes, and a 250-page scientific outcome report.

+Tackling either climate change or biodiversity loss in isolation can result in ineffective or incomplete solutions, since the two issues are deeply interconnected.
+Efforts to address one problem may inadvertently exacerbate the other, if their links are overlooked.
+Therefore, integrating both challenges is crucial for creating strategies that are both effective and sustainable.